centau/ecr/docs/api/Registry.md

 - **Details**

-    If multiple components are given, it is checked if the entity has **every** component given.
+    Will return `true` only if the entity has *every* component specified.

 ---